-If you are not bored of beaches and bays by this point, add Mellieha Bay to your list.
+If you are not bored with beaches and bays by this point, add Mellieha Bay to your list.
 Perfect to try out water sports and work on the tan, there are a LOT of amazing ice cream vendors here too.

 The Red Tower Area Secluded Viewpoint (19)